f-turkusic/restful-booker/README.md

-# restful-booker
-Restful Booker API service tests

-Documentation for the API restful-booker testing.
+# Documentation for the API restful-booker testing -  how to run the automated tests.

 **To run automated tests for both POSTMAN and Python on your machine on local machine, you can follow these steps:**
 POSTMAN: